 • Gain tools and resources to initiate and build social justice in our community.

 Social Action continues to provide food to The Palms.
 We came up with an idea to prepare individual portions.
 Social Action Committee meets periodically to plan the next Palms dinner.
-Our next dinner at The Palms will be on Wednesday, August 18.
 If you are interested in helping in any way, please contact Lyla.